SAP-samples/cloud-extension-s4hana-business-process/mission/test-entire-scenario/README.md

  ![backend](./images/endtoend8.png)

-5. Now go back to the BusinessPartnerValidation application to see if the new BusinessPartners has come on the UI
+5. Now go back to the BusinessPartnerValidation application to see if the new BusinessPartner has appeared as a new entry in the UI

  ![app](./images/endtoend9.png)